biomobst/IAS_hotspot_model/README.md

 The workflow was built under the commission of the Swedish Agency for Marine and Water Management (SwAM)” and is formally part of the report **“Provtagningsdesign med omdrev för övervakning av främmande arter enligt eRAS”** by Marine Monitoring AB, Senalytics AB, and the Swedish National Veterinary Institute.

+## Method description

+Modeling of invasive hotspots was carried out using species distribution models (SDM) and a workflow that was developed to identify potential high-risk areas for the establishment and spread of invasive arteries in Swedish water.

+The SDM workflow we used in this study is based on a modeling workflows developed by University of Gothenburg (Leidenberger et al. 2015; Laugen et al. 2015; Stelzer et al. 2013; Karlsson et al. 2019) and can be adapted to specific questions such as in this study or for modelling freshwater invasion hotspots.
+Here we applied the workflow to model a large number of known invasive species that have not yet established themselves in Sweden, so-called "door knocker species".
+The models' results not only identify potential areas of distribution for each individual species, but can also be used to map regions where suitable habitats for a large number of invasive species overlap.
+These superimposed maps can be further integrated with data on invasive behavior for each individual species as well as with introduction risk related to  shipping routes and oceanographic currents.
+These regions identified to have a high overall invasion risk (i.e. high risk of both introduction and establishment) can be then considered invasive hotspots.

 ## References

 Karlsson R, Obst M, Berggren M (2019) Analysis of potential distribution and impacts for two species of alien crabs in Northern Europé Biological Invasions. https://link.springer.com/article/10.1007/s10530-019-02044-3